sidgaikwad02/Student-RegistrationForm/README.md

 # Student-RegistrationForm
-This is simple student registration form created using HTML & CSS.
+This is Basic student registration form created using HTML.
 Hope you like it :)